maccman/bowline/README.txt

 = INTRODUCTION

-If you've ever wished creating a desktop application was as simple as creating, a Rails website then you'll be interested in Bowline.
+If you've ever wished creating a desktop application was as simple as creating a Rails website you'll be interested in Bowline.

 Bowline lets you take your existing skills and apply them to the desktop.
 You can write apps in HTML/JavaScript/Ruby without having to worry about different platforms or a complex GUI API.

-Compared to existing Ruby desktop frameworks, such as Shoes, Bowline's strengths are adherence to MVC and use of HTML/JavaScript.
-We think that although Ruby is a great language for the backend, the view should be written in languages designed for that purpose, HTML and JavaScript.
+Compared to existing Ruby desktop frameworks, such as Shoes, Bowline's strengths are its adherence to MVC and use of HTML/JavaScript.
+We think that, although Ruby is a great language for the backend, the view should be written in languages designed for that purpose, HTML and JavaScript.